Benolds/FlappyBirdSwift-Cloupp/steps/Welcome.md

 =======================

 This tutorial is going to teach you how to make your own Flappy Bird for the iPhone!
-Your game will be written in Objective-C, the language used to write all native iPhone apps.
+Your game will be written in Swift, a new language Apple introduced in 2014 to make it easier to write iPhone apps.
 You will be using a game engine called Cocos2D that is very popular in the game industry.

 What Goes Into a Game?